supercollider/supercollider/README_WINDOWS.md

       -DINSTALL_HELP=OFF

 * Server-only: Currently there is no straightforward way to build server-only.
   Even if you mark only the server target (and the plugins), sclang is pulled in as well.
 So a bit of patience is required.
-You can turn off Qt (`-DSC_QT=OFF`) to save on the dependencies.
+You can turn off Qt
+  (`-DSC_QT=OFF`) to save on the dependencies.
 To make it easier to assemble a server bundle, the custom target "install_server_only" is provided.
 It can be used in place of the comprehensive "install".
 The custom target will copy scsynth's target folder and run fixup_bundle on scsynth to pull in required libraries.

   *Note VS*: As this is not a proper install, the MS runtime libraries (msvcp120.dll and msvcr120.dll) are not copied.
-If required, get them from a full SC install, or from the VS/VC/redist folder.
+If required, get them from a full SC install, or the VS/VC/redist folder.

 * SClang-no-Qt: the modifications to the SCClassLibrary are only done automatically in the build to the target folder.
 If you run the target